Transforming City Regions M.Sc.

 The portfolio must be in A3 landscape format and document creative pieces of work that demonstrate your ability to design and/or understand the spatial context of human behavior and/or spatial – especially urban – structures.
 It can contain both graphic and written documentation.
 The portfolio must be produced entirely in English.

-You can find more detailed requirements on the Chair and Institut’s webpage.
+You can find more detailed requirements on the Chair and Institute’s webpage.

 Thanks to interdisciplinary approach and European perspective the graduates will be prepared to work for: